-4.4.1 The Pensions Committee will constitute a Pensions Panel of five members of the Committee with full delegated powers to deal as and when appropriate with the following matters:-

-- The structure of the management arrangements necessary to achieve the effective management of the Pension Fund to meet the objectives set by the Pensions Committee: - The selection, appointment and dismissal of, and the monitoring of the performance of, the Managers of the Pension Fund; - The allocation of the assets of the Pension Fund and the generic selection of asset portfolios in order to meet the objectives set by the Pensions Committee; - The monitoring of the performance of the Pension Fund and its portfolios on a regular and routine basis across all sectors of investment and management and the reporting arrangements to Panel may require from time to time for this purpose; - To agree from time to time any restrictions to be placed on any one or more Managers of the Pension Fund as to particular classes of authorised investment or decisions they may take on behalf of the Pension Fund or as to the exercise of voting rights; - 4.4.2 The Pensions Panel will review regularly and make recommendations to the Pensions Committee on the following matters:- - Strategic Asset Allocation. - Strategic Benchmarks. - Strategic Performance Targets. - The performance of Fund Investment Managers. - The Statement of Investment Principles and the Funding Strategy statement. - Legislative, financial and economic changes which impact on the investment activity of the Fund. - The advice from advisers appointed by the Panel. - 4.4.3 The Pensions Panel shall have regard to the advice of the Chief Finance Officer and to the advice of Independent Advisers appointed by the Panel for the purpose (the appointment of whom may be made by the Panel on such terms and conditions and for such duration as the Panel may consider appropriate) with expertise in any one or more of the following fields:- - Tactical Asset Allocation/Investment Strategy Implementation; - Equities/Stocks/Shares/Securities (whether in UK or Overseas) - Property - Bonds and Gilt-edged Investments - Manager Selection and Performance Monitoring;

-and to the advice of any one or more Managers of the Pension Fund as the Panel may request.
+- 4.4.1 The Pensions Committee will constitute a Pensions Panel of five members of the Committee with full delegated powers to deal as and when appropriate with the following matters:- - The structure of the management arrangements necessary to achieve the effective management of the Pension Fund to meet the objectives set by the Pensions Committee; - The selection, appointment and dismissal of, and the monitoring of the performance of, the Managers of the Pension Fund - The allocation of the assets of the Pension Fund and the generic selection of asset portfolios in order to meet the objectives set by the Pensions Committee; - The monitoring of the performance of the Pension Fund and its portfolios on a regular and routine basis across all sectors of investment and management and the reporting arrangements to Panel that may be required from time to time for this purpose; - The monitoring of the performance and effectiveness of the investment pooling operator to ensure it is providing an effective means of delivering the investment strategy (e.g. types of assets and style of investment management) and it is

+- meeting the objectives that have been set (including requirements in relation to responsible investment). - To agree from time to time any restrictions to be placed on any one or more Managers of the Pension Fund as to particular classes of authorised investment or decisions they may take on behalf of the Pension Fund or as to the exercise of voting rights. - 4.4.2 The Pensions Panel will review regularly and make recommendations to the Pensions Committee on the following matters:- - Strategic Asset Allocation. - Strategic Benchmarks. - Strategic Performance Targets. - The performance of Investment Fund Managers - The Investment Strategy Statement and the Funding Strategy statement. - Legislative, financial and economic changes which impact on the investment activity of the Fund. - The advice from advisers appointed by the Panel. - 4.4.3 The Pensions Panel shall have regard to the advice of the Chief Finance Officer and to the advice of Independent Advisers appointed by the Panel for the purpose (the appointment of whom may be made by the Panel on such terms and conditions and for such duration as the Panel may consider appropriate) with expertise in any one or more of the following fields:- - Tactical Asset Allocation/Investment Strategy Implementation; - Equities/Stocks/Shares/Securities (whether in UK or Overseas) - Property - Bonds and Gilt-edged Investments - Manager Selection and Performance Monitoring and to the advice of any one or more Managers of the Pension Fund as the Panel may request.